buzenga/Etch-a-Sketch/README.md

 # Etch-a-Sketch
 An idea from The Odin Project.
 It is a webapp allowing to create sketches on a pixelated drawing area.

 Choose grid size.
-Clik "change grid" button and feel free to draw.
+Click "change grid" button and feel free to draw.